 - It has a beautiful, shiny, white color and a round tip

 - It has firm and smooth skin with few pores

 - Looks fresh and juicy

-How to Store Daikon
+How To Store

 To prolong the shelf life, separate the leaves and the root as the leaves absorb moisture from the root.
-Wrap it in plastic wrap or newspaper, then put in a plastic bag, and keep in the refrigerator.
+Wrap it in plastic wrap or newspaper, put it in a plastic bag, and keep it in the refrigerator.
 It can keep well for one to two weeks.
 You can blanch and freeze it for up to one month.